Thromboprophylaxis for Orthopaedics and Trauma Admissions

 • Neurosurgery, spinal or eye surgery

 N.B.
-Patients with an Acute Coronary Syndrome or suspected DVT/PE should receive fondaparinux or dalteparin as appropriate following local clinical guidelines.
+Patients with an Acute Coronary Syndrome or suspected DVT/PE should receive fondaparinux or treatment dose dalteparin as appropriate following local clinical guidelines.

 General management and treatment options